HTTP 500 or Response buffer limit exceeded error when using Response.BinaryWrite in IIS

 Execution of the ASP page caused the Response Buffer to exceed its configured limit.

-Additionally, you may receive a message in the IIS log file that resembles the following:
+Additionally, you might receive a message that resembles the following one in the IIS log file:

 ASP_0251_:_80004005|Response_Buffer_Limit_Exceeded

-This problem occurs because IIS enforces a default Active Server Pages (ASP) response buffer value of 4 MB when ASP response buffering is disabled.
+This problem occurs because IIS enforces a default ASP response buffer value of 4 MB when ASP response buffering is disabled.

 In most scenarios, the 4-MB buffer limit is sufficient for ASP responses that are sent to Web clients.
 If this limit is insufficient, use one of the following methods.